-Food poisoning: This is the most common type of abdominal injury.
+- Food poisoning: This is the most common type of abdominal injury.
 There are thousands of cases of food poisoning across the UK every year.
-Often food poisoning is caused by bacteria in food which has been stored or cooked improperly, or when restaurant staff have poor hygiene.
+Often food poisoning is caused by bacteria in food that has been stored or cooked improperly, or when restaurant staff have poor hygiene.

-Kidney damage: The kidney removes toxins from your body.
-If they experience trauma, are affected by a disease or exposed to certain chemical pollutants their function can be impaired.
+- Kidney damage: The kidney removes toxins from your body.
+If they experience trauma, are affected by a disease or are exposed to certain chemical pollutants their function can be impaired.

 There are many types of injuries to internal organs which can happen in the workplace.
 Certain industries, such as manufacturing or building and construction have particularly high risks.
 Major incidents which can cause organ damage include forklift crush injuries and those caused by a fall or moving object.

 Road traffic accidents are one of the single largest causes of injury to internal organs.
 These can affect drivers, passengers and pedestrians.
 Blunt force trauma injuries can be caused by impacts with a steering wheel or the seatbelt.
 People can also suffer crush injuries and wounds from glass, metal or other injuries caused by sharp objects.